 My device cannot connect to UISP

 Here are the other two commands that can be used to get more information about the network issue. .
-Replace the <UISP hostname> with the actual hostname of your UISP server:
+Replace the <UISP hostname> with the actual hostname of your UISP console and remove the <>:

 traceroute -n <UISP hostname>